 Burning mouth syndrome is a persistent, often painful sensation, or soreness.
-The main part, or back of your mouth can be affected, along with your tongue, gums, the inside of your cheeks, or throat.
+The central part, or back of your mouth can be affected, along with your tongue, gums, the inside of your cheeks, or throat.

 Your mouth can also feel dry, or might hold a bitter, or metallic taste.
 Symptoms could go beyond the mouth if they continue for a sustained period, including sleeplessness, irritability, or depression.

-The condition can arise in men, or women and at a variety of ages.
+Burning mouth syndrome can arise in men, or women and at a variety of ages.
 Women are still more likely to be affected, often during or after the menopause.

 This is the reason you should see a maxillofacial specialist and why they examine a wide range of possibilities.
-Along with talking to you, discussing your medical history, individual factors, how you feel and how life is affected.
+Along with talking to you, discussing medical history, individual factors, how you feel and how life is affected.

 Nobody should ever give you a guarantee that burning mouth syndrome will be cured.
 The condition can have both psychological cause and effect, or be related to parts of the central nervous system we don’t fully understand.

-The same applies to a range of known, underlying conditions, which when treated relieve the further problem they are causing.
+The same applies to a range of underlying conditions, which when treated relieve the further problem they are causing.
 This could be an unrecognised serious issue, or simply a vitamin, or mineral deficiency.

 As with other neurological conditions bringing facial pain, long term, low dosage of anti depressant medication can help.
 Moderate dose anti convulsant medicines may suit in a few cases.